phly/phly_mustache/README.md

 - Pragmas do not extend to partials
 - Handles recursive partials
 - Lexer strips unwanted whitespace from tokens
+- Array values that refer to p h p built ins should not call them
+- Object properties that refer to p h p built ins should not call them
+- Array values that refer to static methods should not call them
+- String values that refer to functions should not call them
+- Array values that refer to static methods in array syntax should not call them
+- Std class as view should not raise error
+- Understands hierarchical templates
+- Placeholders are rendered as unnamed sections
+- Only placeholders with replacements receive substitutions
+- Sub view content is captured in parent
+- Renders nested sub views
+- Sub view uses parent view when no view provided
+- Should render sub view returned by closure
+- Std class composing sub view should not raise error

 Architecture
 ============